Skip to main content

 Content strategy

-A plan for creating, publishing and managing/updating content to link with your key audience and achieve your business goals.
+A structured plan for creating, publishing and maintaining content that aligns with business goals and audience needs.
 It should be at least a month in advance, ideally several.
-Consider the types of content, who you want it to reach and how you want to promote it.

 Conversion rate